 Each semester you will register for classes online when your registration “window” opens.
 If you miss your window or have to make changes, there will be an “add/drop window” just prior to and during the first week of classes.
 Consult the UK Registrar’s website for further information.
 Visit the EPE Courses page for more on EPE course offerings, including internships and independent studies.

 Students seeking funding or assistantships should be sure to notify our department administrative assistant, Jessica Guillen at 859-257-2626.
 You are responsible for doing your own funding research by checking the Graduate School and College of Education websites.
 Fellowship and TA applications are typically due in February for the following school year.
 Assistantships and fellowships that begin in January are rare, but do occasionally happen.
+You can request to be added to the department’s student listserv where we send out important updates and assistantship opportunities.
 Please note that GRE scores may be required for competitive university funding, assistantships, scholarships and awards, please contact the department with any questions.

 The UK International Center (UKIC) website provides helpful information for international students.
 Their International Student and Scholar Services (ISSS) page includes info about filing taxes, traveling, employment (both for enrolled and graduating students [e.g., Optional Practical Training (OPT)]), and more.
 The phone number for the ISSS main office is (859) 323-2121.

 For a list of important university-wide deadlines and registration dates, please reference the Registrar’s Academic Calendar.
 The department’s calendar of events is located on our EPE Student Community Canvas page.
 Please contact EPE’s administrative assistant or the DGS with any questions.